 Though different healers may channel this healing energy through different techniques, none of them can heal -- regardless of technique -- unless they use it with love and humility.
 Out of all of these qualities, love is probably the most troublesome because all healers have days when they are not open to love.
 There are no recipes or formulas for staying open that way.
 To love also doesn’t just mean loving others, it means loving one’s self too.

-I learned in those days that healing does not necessarily mean to become physically well or to be able to get up and walk around again.
-I came to realize that healing means achieving some kind of balance between the physical, emotional, intellectual, and spiritual dimensions.
+I learned in those days that healing does not necessarily mean to become physically well or to be able to get up and walk around again, something Jasmine desperately wanted.
+I came to realize that healing means achieving some kind of balance between the physical, emotional, intellectual, and spiritual dimensions (spiritual in this sense meaning the reality of interconnectedness).
 For example, Jasmine would never walk again, and her T cells were, like, nil.
 Doctors were at a loss to explain why she was alive and resolved themselves to minister to her while she was still alive.
 However, Jasmine became spiritually awake and though she was young (33), sometimes she gave the impression of a very wise, very old soul with far more knowledge than her years.
-I believe that suffering kicks up the spiritual dimension by quite a few notches.
+I believe that suffering kicks up the evolutionary spiritual dimension by a few notches.

 Don’t misunderstand, Jasmine, like many AIDS patients -- even more so than patients suffering from other life-threatening illnesses -- was lacking in qualities of self-worth, self-esteem, and self-trust.
-At one time, she told me, she felt these qualities were blocked by a lot of guilt, shame, and ambivalence.
+One day she admitted that she felt these qualities were impacted by a lot of guilt, shame, and ambivalence.
 There were issues Jasmine never had a chance to address, some she took with her to her grave -- such as her addiction and her deep-seated feelings of guilt.
-But we did what we could, -- she and I. In some ways, we were like ships passing in the night.
-I was reinventing my life, starting anew, doing the things I never get a chance to do.
+But we did what we could -- she and I. In some ways, we were like ships passing in the night.
+I was reinventing my life, starting anew, doing the things I never got a chance to do.
 Sometimes I would forget this.
 For Jasmine, this was as good as it was going to get.
 She was on borrowed time and that sometimes worked to minimize her motivation.
-Over the years, I have lost , too many friends to this disease.
+Over the years, I have lost too many friends to this disease.
 Some emphasized that they were living with a disease, not merely dying.
 I don’t know if Jasmine ever got there.
 But we learned to trust one another, one day at a time -- together -- and laughed many times at how easy it was to revert to old patterns.
-However, Jasmine also had a seven-year-old son she had to say goodbye to.

-As Jasmine began going about resolving the issues in her life, especially with her son, she seemed to become more at peace with her illness.
+Most important to Jasmine was the seven-year-old son she had to say goodbye to and As she went about trying to resolve issues in her life, she seemed to become more at peace with her illness.
 There were days that her smile would remind me of the Jasmine I had known -- beautiful, alert, intelligent and spunky -- someone who took pleasure in challenging me and my interminable teasing.
 But those days became increasingly rare.
 Eventually taking care of Jasmine became a job that took priority over everything else in my life, in the process burning me out.
 A part of all this had a noble purpose, of course, but a lot of that was also my codependency issues.
 There were times I would forget that I was but a channel through which some of this was happening and I would forget that Jasmine would not get better.

 Anyway, I was tired and I wanted to go home, shower, and to re-energize myself.
 I tried calling her sister, but she could not be reached, so I turned to Jasmine and told her I was leaving and would be back as soon as I could.
 I hated doing this because she would become agitated if I left the room, let alone tell her I was leaving.
 Jasmine’s was horrified of the idea of dying alone.

 As I left, I turned to look and there was this look of stark fear on Jasmine’s face.
 I felt so bad about my own anger.
-I blew her a kiss, my anger dissipated, and promised I would be right back.
-She was still upset… but I reminded myself she always got upset when I left the room.
+My anger dissipated and I blew her a kiss and promised I would be right back.
+She was still upset… but I reminded myself she always became upset whenever I left the room.
 I took the elevator to the lobby and just when I was about to leave, something almost physical stopped me dead in my tracks.
 It was as if I had run into an invisible wall.
 And it hit me...

 I knew what was happening.